pereznetworks/WeatherX/README.md

         - and then the full weather-details view that is rendered when a location-weather-summary is clicked-on…
     - well that's it :sweat_smile:
     - of course many details to work out… but I now see light at the end of my tunnel…. :joy:

+# GITHUB PROJECT DECISIONS:
+  - I will be preserving the current master branch as a branch or even a fork to another project github repo.
+  - I will be implementing the same overall UI, css-grid, html, ui-color design and weather-icons, but using PUG templates

+# STEPS:
+  - I: review project standard and exceed requirements and re-design weather-app using EXPRESS, PUG and PostgreSQL
+  - II: plan modules and write unit-tests using Mocha-Chai
+  - III: add any custom code following the module-pattern and npm, so that these can be re-used, and as beginning of a code-base
+  - IV: Rewrite project to use pug-html rendering and associated routes
+  - V: use a Heroku supported PostgreSQL Implementation
+  - VI: implement Heroku best practice in process of doing steps I through IV
+  - VII: test and fix any UI and Server-side bugs
+  - VII: perform Heroku and Express pre-deployment steps
+  - IX: deploy to Heroku live - retest all modules and modiules of project
+  - X: Finish Documentation and Submit project

 # FINAL PUSH:
   - now for the final push on this project…. on your mark, get set.. :sonic: